ahmedsatti101/events-platform-project/README.md

 ## Connect to Firebase
 This project uses `Firebase` as it's backend.

-So to run locally you will need to:
+So to run it locally you will need to:

 1. Create a firebase application by going to https://firebase.google.com/,

-2. Click on `go to console` button on top right
+2. Click on `Go to console` button top right

-3. Assumung this the first time you work with Firebase then select `Get started with a Firebase project` option
+3. Assuming this the first time you work with Firebase, select `Get started with a Firebase project` option

-4. Type a name of your project, and click `Continue`
+4. Type a name for your project, and click `Continue`

 5. Select the option you prefer for Google Analytics, and click `Continue`